 Contain examples of:

-Aborted Arc: In the manga, the "Angels" arc (originally serialized in Monthly Bouken-Oh), which Ishinomori later attempted to resume and retell in the "Battle of the Gods" arc (serialized in COM)... which also ended abruptly, leading to a hiatus which lasted a few years.
+Aborted Arc: In the manga, the "Angel" arc (originally serialized in Adventure King), which Ishinomori later attempted to resume and retell in the "Battle of the Gods" arc (serialized in COM)... which also ended abruptly, leading to a hiatus which lasted a few years.

 The Ace: Parodied in the 2001 series, with 002 befriending a young child from the USA and presenting himself as a Gary Stu like hero.

-Adaptation Distillation: The 2001 series, which mainly adapted stories from the first fifteen volumes note In the US release, these first fifteen volumes were compressed down to ten, hence why most fans refer to the initial end of the series as being "at volume 10".(and ended its TV run there, with the "God's War" OVA arc following), but also included a few later stories that were re-arranged to take place earlier in the cyborgs' history, such as "The City of Wind".
+Adaptation Distillation: The 2001 series, which mainly adapted stories from the first ten volumes note When referring to the most recent re-release by Media Factory's "MF Comics" line, which was utilized for the Tokyopop translations.(and ended its TV run there, with the "God's War" OVA arc following), but also included a few later stories that were re-arranged to take place earlier in the cyborgs' history, such as "The City of Wind".
 The general setting is also updated to take place in the modern day, although the historical settings of the first four cyborgs' backstories are retained by having them be cryogenically frozen for decades afterward and them being marked as the "first generation" of the 00 project.
+The anime also gives the Mythos arc more of an actual conclusion, as the manga equivalent of the arc wrapped up very abruptly due to the series being dropped from Weekly Shonen King.

 Adaptation Expansion: The cyborgs' time at Dr. Kozumi's house is elaborated on a little more in the early episodes of the '01 series.
-0012 was also given a backstory and identity, while in the manga they were only witnessed as a Brain in a Jar and never had any indication of what they were before.
+0012 was also given a backstory and identity, while in the manga she was only witnessed as a Brain in a Jar and never had any indication of what she was before.

 Adaptation Name Change: Helena of the Mythos cyborgs became "Artemis" in the 2001 series, and also received a design overhaul to distinguish her from the similar Helen (of the Pu'Awak sisters).